taimuri99/PyBer_Analysis/README.md

 Above is a multiple-line chart of total fares for each city type.
 Some key points taken from this visualised data is:

 1) On average the total weekly fares collected were highest for urban cities as compared to suburban and rural types.
-Factors for this are high urban population density, access to more cars and drivers and therfore higher number of rides booked.
+Factors for this are high urban population density, access to higher number of cars and drivers and therfore higher number of rides booked.
 2) On average the total weekly fares collected were lowest for rural cities as compared to suburban and urban types.
-Factors for this are low rural population density, access to less cars and drivers and therfore lower number of rides booked.
+Factors for this are low rural population density, access to lower number of cars and drivers and therfore lower number of rides booked.
-3) As before suburban total weekly fare was in between the two extremes.
+3) As mentioned earlier total suburban weekly fare was in between the two extremes.
-4) There are weekly highs and dips for the three city types:
+4) There are weekly peaks and dips for the three city types:
     * Urban City Types:
       1. Minimum Weekly Fare was in January
       2. Maximum Weekly Fare was in February and March